 Mormon Alliance founding member and the book's editor, Lavina Fielding Anderson says:

-In late summer 2016 came what I think is a major step forward in the dialogue that we've hoped (against pretty daunting odds) can happen between the church and the lgbti community.
+I think Stumbling Blocks and Stepping-Stones is a major step forward in the dialogue that we've hoped (against pretty daunting odds) can happen between the church and the lgbti community.

 I think it makes five enormous contributions: